Provide Armoured Artillery Support

 Currently the Regiment also provides specialist artillery and training advisors in:

-Located in Tidworth, 1st Regiment Royal Horse Artillery has access to all the best South Wiltshire has on offer.
+1st Regiment Royal Horse Artillery has access to all the best South Wiltshire has on offer since moving to Larkhill.
 This includes the picturesque Cathedral City of Salisbury, Stonehenge, and Salisbury Plain Training Area; the largest military training ground in the UK.

-The Regiment’s prime position on the A303 puts it within two hours of London and in easy reach of the South Coast and West Country.
+The Regiment’s prime position puts it within two hours of London and in easy reach of the South Coast and West Country.

 A Battery (The Chestnut Troop) is formed.
 It is now the senior Battery in the Royal Regiment of Artillery.